email: traci@braincoachingelpaso.com

 The best way to contact me is via email: traci@braincoachingelpaso.com.
 Send me an email with your name and contact information and let me know if you would like to book an appointment.
 I will send you a welcome email with some links to start the process.
 Then, I will connect you via email or telephone and set up an appointment that works for you!

 Sorry, I do not take any insurances.
 I see people ages 16 and over and couples.
 I specialize in anxiety, depression, OCD, trauma, sexual trauma, addictions, sexaul problems, and so much more.
-I am trained by the Amen Clinics for optimized brain functioning and EMDR for trauma processing.
+I am trained by the Amen Clinics for optimized brain functioning, I am trained by Myndlify for neruotherapy, and EMDR for trauma processing.
 We got this!

 Directions to the office: